 - The bond:

 - must be only in the Department of Justice’s name

 - must be issued for a two-year period

-Annual Renewal Required – If a telemarketer desires to continue to conduct its business during subsequent years, the telemarketer must renew its telemarketer’s registration and update their surety bond form annually.
+Annual Renewal Required – If a telemarketer desires to continue to conduct its business during subsequent years, the telemarketer must renew its telemarketer’s registration and update its surety bond form annually.
 A telemarketer must submit its annual renewal application not less than 30 days prior to the expiration date (registrations expire December 31 of every year) to prevent a lapse of registration.
 Alternatively, a telemarketer may request in writing that its registration be cancelled.
 If a telemarketer fails to meet any of the renewal requirements or if it cancels its registration, the telemarketer must cease doing telemarketing in Montana.
 Fines will be assessed for non-compliance.

 How to Register:

 - Complete the Telemarketing Registration Application (Word version) (.pdf version) and include all attachments.
 Incomplete applications cannot be processed and will be returned.

 - Complete the Telemarketing Registration Surety Bond Form (Word version) (.pdf version) as proof of your surety bond.